-Lakeshore Hiking Trail - 15 km, 6 hours round trip, moderate to difficult
+Lakeshore Hiking Trail - 15 km, 6 hours round trip, difficult

 This is a wilderness trail designed for the more experienced hiker.
 It is rugged, challenging and very rewarding.
 A supply of water is highly recommended.
 Sharing the same beginning segment of the Lakehead Loop trail, the Lakeshore Trail roughly follows the undeveloped shoreline of Silent Lake.
 Along the way you will pass through beaver meadows, hardwood forests, and cedar-black ash swamps.
 The spectacular lookout points will be the highlight of your hike.

 While you are visiting the park, you should take a quiet, relaxing paddle across Silent Lake.
 The lake is approximately 2.5 km in length and is motor-free (gas and electric).
-The adjoining lakes (Quiet Lake and Soft Lake) can sometimes be accessed (depending on water levels) by completing a short portage that is not maintained by park staff.
-Canoe and kayak rentals are available at the park, daily during the summer season and on weekends in the spring and fall.
+Canoe and kayak rentals are available at the park.

 Visitors to Silent Lake can enjoy swimming at its two sandy beaches.
 The largest beach is located at the day-use area and includes a large grassy area for enjoying a picnic with your family and friends.
 The other beach is located in Pincer Bay campground.

 One special amenity at Silent Lake is the mountain bike trail.
-The trail can be accessed from two locations: the day-use area or Bonnie’s Pond Trail parking area.
-The trail offers three loops; 6, 12 and 19 km in length.
-The 6 km and 12 km loops are moderately difficult, while the 19 km loop is considered more challenging.
-The trail is well marked.
-Caution should be taken as the trail crosses and follows the park road in two locations.
-The trails have muddy portions during the spring to mid-June season, however this just adds to the adventure.
+The trail can be accessed from the day-use area parking area.
+The trail offers two loops; 13 and 19 km in length.
+The 13 km loop is moderately difficult, while the 19 km loop is considered difficult.
+Caution should be taken as the trail crosses the park road and is shared track in some portions.
+The trails are subject to closure during spring/wet conditions.
+Please contact park for up to date information.

 See another side of Silent Lake during the winter season.
 The park offers cross-country skiing, snowshoeing and ice fishing.
 Those wanting to stay overnight can try one of the park’s six winter yurts.